The Riches

-The Riches (styled as the Ri¢hes) is an American television drama which was originally broadcast from March 12, 2007, to April 29, 2008, on FX.
+The Riches (styled as the R1¢hes) is an American drama television series which was originally broadcast from March 12, 2007, to April 29, 2008, on FX.
 The series stars Eddie Izzard and Minnie Driver as members of a family of Irish Travellers who "steal the American dream" by stealing the home and identities of a wealthy dead couple.
 The series received positive reviews but was cancelled after two seasons.

 History

 Originally named Low Life, the show was created and head written by Dmitry Lipkin for Maverick Films and FX Networks.
 The one-hour pilot was written by Lipkin and Eddie Izzard, and directed by Carl Franklin.
 The pilot was then rethought and reshot over 10 days by Peter O'Fallon.
 It first aired on March 12, 2007, followed by a further 12 episodes.
 Additionally, the first two episodes were made available on the Internet prior to their television air dates.
 FX announced on May 8, 2007, that The Riches would return for a second season, the first episode of which aired on March 18, 2008.
 The second season ran for 7 episodes.

 FX President John Landgraf described The Riches as a "family show", albeit one featuring "a family unlike any television viewers have seen before".

 The second season was affected by the 2007–08 Writers Guild of America strike and was abruptly cut short.
 Several months after the season ended, the show was cancelled, with FX blaming a drop in ratings.
 In 2019, Minnie Driver lamented the cancellation, and wrote that the show was "cancelled in the wake of punitive measures taken against writers who were vocal in the writers strike".